Filed under: Pies & Tarts

 November 8, 2021

-Cocoa Pie Crust
+Chocolate Pie Crust

 Jump to recipe

 Is there really anything better than pie crust (besides a chocolate chip cookie that is)?
 To me, it is the best thing about pie and plain pie crust is just perfect.
-But if you are like me, I bet you want to shake it up once in a while and give one of your pies this season a little flair.
+But if you are like me, I bet you want to shake it up once in a while and give one of your pies a little flair.

 My favorite pie crust recipe comes from the Ovenly cookbook, I use it in almost all my pie recipes on this site – adjusting for the type of flour I’m using, whether I’m using a flavor additions, etc. This recipe was created on that base; swapping some flour for cocoa and adding sugar for sweetness.